luminus-framework/luminus/resources/md/clojurescript.md

 The easiest way to add ClojureScript support is by using the one of the ClojureScript [profile flags](/docs/profiles.md) when creating a new project.

-However, it's quite easy to add it to an existing project as well.
-First, add the [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild) plugin and `:cljsbuild` key to the project as seen below:
+However, it's quite easy to add it to an existing project as well. <div class="lein">First, add the [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild) plugin and `:cljsbuild` key to the project as seen below:

 ```clojure
 :plugins [... [lein-cljsbuild "1.1.3"]]